elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 Wait a few minutes and go back to the 'k8s-master' master cluster server and check the nodes and pods using the following command: kubectl get nodes

-Now, you will get node01 and node02 has been added to the cluster with status 'ready’. node01 and node02 have been added to the kubernetes cluster.
+Now, you will get node01 and node02 has been added to the cluster with status 'ready'. node01 and node02 have been added to the kubernetes cluster.

 ---